thindil/www.laeran.pl/index.md

 -- layout: index
 -- title: Table of Contents
--- summary: The main page of www.laeran.pl - home of few Open Source projects and Ada programming language related things -- adalinks: []
+-- summary: The main page of www.laeran.pl - home of few Open Source projects and private blog of Bartek Jasicki -- adalinks: []
 -- adalinkstext: []
 -- adalinksdesc: []